 Virent has a track record of establishing and maintaining long-term partnerships with industry leaders.
 In July 2016 the company established a Consortium for the scale-up and commercialization of Virent’s BioForming technology to produce bio-fuels and bio-paraxylene for the production of bio-polyester.
-Tesoro, Johnson Matthey, Toray and Coca-Cola joined Virent as founding Consortium members.
-In September 2016, Virent was acquired by Tesoro Corporation, one of the largest independent refiners and marketers of petroleum products in the United States.
-Tesoro’s primary interest in Virent is to use Virent’s BioForming® technology to produce ‘drop-in’ bio-fuels and chemicals.
+Andeavor, Johnson Matthey, Toray and Coca-Cola joined Virent as founding Consortium members.
+In September 2016, Virent was acquired by Andeavor (formerly Tesoro), a premier marketing, logistics and refining company in the United States.
+Andeavor’s primary interest in Virent is to use Virent’s BioForming® technology to produce ‘drop-in’ bio-fuels and chemicals.
 In addition, Virent has a 10 year relationship with Shell, and continues to support Shell’s efforts on fuels commercialization utilizing Virent’s technology.

 Johnson Matthey (JM) is a global specialty chemicals company underpinned by science, technology and its people.
 A leader in sustainable technologies, many of the group’s products enhance the quality of life of millions through their beneficial impact on the environment, human health and wellbeing.
 Its products and services are sold across the world to a wide range of advanced technology industries.
 JM is Virent’s technology and engineering partner in the Consortium, providing support to the engineering and catalyst work needed for a first plant project.